Ashalah/JointPointerMath/README.md

 JointPointerMath
 ================

-This is a tiny header-only C++ library for automating pointer maths when making joint allocations.
+This is a tiny public domain header-only C++ library for automating pointer maths when making joint allocations.
 It was inspired by Jonathan Blow's talk about future gamedev programming languages.

 Documentation is inside the header itself.